Julian Warring - Landscape Architect - The TULA Project

 The Architecture Insights newsletter provides case studies into founders of design firms including architecture firms, landscape architecture firms, interior design firms, and more.
 You can view our library of past case studies here.

-Firm & Founder:
+Firm & Founder

-TULA was founded in 2020 after Julian spent 6 years working as an intern and then licensed landscape architect in Calgary.
-He has one co-founder, Kelsi, who he met while working together at their previous firm.
+The TULA Project was founded in 2020.
+Julian has one co-founder who he met while working together at their previous firm.
+They currently have a team of 4.

 TULA has focused primarily on project work revolving around designing plazas, streetscapes, and public parks.
 Julian has since emphasized that they are looking to diversify their portfolio with commercial, industrial, and multifamily developments.
-They are currently a team of 4.

-Julian’s Key Takeaways:
+Julian’s Key Takeaways

 • The firm is looking to grow beyond its current size and has recently expanded its team, indicating a desire for strategic growth.